 ECM Part Number

-The progress bar at the bottom indicates communication between the ECU and PC.
-If the bar is not moving, there is no data being received from the ECU.
+The progress bar indicates communication between the ECU and PC.
+If the bar is not moving, the data is not being received from the ECU.

 Classic design gauges